 Whereas ‘Shades’ are the results formed by adding black to green paint color.

-In this case, if you add blacks to greens, it will produce a darker result that is more shady!
+In this case, if you add blacks, it will produce a darker result that is more shady!

 For instance, Sherwin Williams Evergreens!

 Well, this is also directly proportionate to…

 Light Reflectance Values – The Specifications to Know

 We have been discussing this term for a long time now!